whatwg/streams/README.md

     - You must be able to transform streams via the pipe chain.
     - You must be able to communicate backpressure.
     - You must be able to pipe a stream to more than one writable stream.
-    - You must be able to communicate "abort" signals up a pipe chain.
+    - You must be able to communicate dispose signals up a pipe chain.
-    - You must be able to communicate "dispose" signals down a pipe chain.
+    - You must be able to communicate dispose signals down a pipe chain.
 - Other
     - The stream API should be agnostic to what type of data is being streamed.
     - You must be able to create representions of "duplex" data sources.